arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 ==========

-The BlueALSA ALSA CTL plugin can be used to define ALSA CTLs (mixer devices) in your own configuration file (e.g. ~/.asoundrc), or you can use the pre-defined configuration that is included in the bluez-alsa project.
+The BlueALSA ALSA CTL plugin can be used to define ALSA CTLs (mixer devices) in your own configuration file (e.g. ~/.asoundrc), or you can use the predefined configuration that is included in the bluez-alsa project.

 A BlueALSA CTL device has no associated soundcard, so ``alsamixer`` will not